OpenNeuroOrg/openneuro/docs/api.md

 }
 ```

-### Obtain version file trees
+### Obtain dataset file trees

 File trees are represented as git tree objects.
-There is a root tree that can be obtained by requesting the default file listing.
+There is a root tree for each version (commit or tag) that can be obtained by requesting the default file listing.

 ```graphql
 query snapshotFiles {